KooleControls/ESPTool/README.md

 var chipType = await espTool.DetectChipTypeAsync();
 Console.WriteLine($"Detected chip: {chipType}");

-// Get the firmware for the softloader, this one is sepecific to the ESP32 var softloaderFirmware = DefaultFirmwareProviders.ESP32_Softloader;
+// Get the firmware for the softloader var softloaderFirmware = DefaultFirmwareProviders.GetSoftloaderForDevice(chipType);

 // Start the softloader (This supports commands that the bootloader lacks) await espTool.StartSoftloaderAsync(softloaderFirmware);